 Welcome to the third installment of our comprehensive project on how to sell your home fast in Naperville.
 We hope you’re taking notes.

-When selling your home, there can be many different obstacles throughout the process and even before you’ve listed your home for sale.
+When selling your home, there can be many different obstacles throughout the process and they come up even before you’ve listed your home for sale.
 Challenges such as handling unrealistic home buyers and handling the emotions of selling a home are just a couple of the top challenges.

 What can you do if your spouse refuses to sell the house?

 - You cannot sell the matrimonial home unless your spouse agrees to the sale.
 If there are children involved, they may be able to delay the sale of the home for quite some time.
-First, encourage him or her to sign a separation agreement.
+If you want, you could try encouraging your better half to sign a separation agreement.
 This means that you and your spouse or partner agree to a certain plan of action when it comes to your property.

 - This may be your last resort.
-You can get the courts involved.
-You may file a petition for special relief to ask that the court gets involved in moving the sale along quicker.
-It is suggested that you stay in the house so that your partner won’t be able to control the entire process.
+You could get the courts involved and file a petition for special relief to ask that the court involved moving the sale along quicker.
+It is suggested that you continue to stay with your partner in the house so no one would be able to control the entire process won’t be able to control the entire process.

 Try to negotiate something that works best for both sides

 Once you have overcome these issues, you may easily find yourself with a buyer and close the deal.
-Always ensure you are getting the right amount from the sale and at times, you might have to hold on until the right time strikes.
+To always ensure you are getting the right amount from the sale.
+There may be occasions when you might have to hold on until the right time strikes.

-Get in touch with us today by calling 630-718-0424.
-Talk to Teresa Ryan, your trusted REALTORⓇ that has an extensive marketing strategy to get your property sold in a reasonable amount of time.
+Get in touch with me today by calling 630-718-0424.
+My name is Teresa Ryan, your trusted REALTORⓇ, and I have an extensive marketing strategy to get your property sold in a reasonable amount of time.

 Which months are the best to sell a house?